Castelvecchio, the ruin of a hill castle near San Paolo in Appiano, is located opposite Guardia Castle

 Image gallery: Castelvecchio Castle

-Castelvecchio Castle was planned to protect the way into the Val Guardia valley, but until 1525 AD it served as the seat of the Altenburg Court (Castelvecchio Court), which included large parts of the current municipal area of Appiano.
-The castle accommodated also the single judges, called “richter zu Altennburg ze Eppann” under the Lords of Appiano and later on under the Lords of Tyrol.
-From the 16th century, when the court hearings were moved to Gandegg Castle, the complex visibly decayed.
+Castelvecchio Castle was planned to protect the way into the Val Guardia, but until 1525 AD it served as the seat of the Altenburg Court, which included large parts of the current municipal area of Appiano.
+The castle accommodated also the single judges, called "richter zu Altennburg ze Eppann".
+From the 16th century on, when the court hearings were moved to Gandegg Castle, the complex visibly decayed.
 In 1910, the palas was converted into a small house.
 Today, only some remains of Castelvecchio Castle are left, which are privately owned.